JCForszp/Azure-Machine-Learning-Engineer-Operationalizing-ML/README.md

 ## Summary

 This project is meant to demo two different processings available on Azure Machine Learning Studio, both relating to the same dataset (a bank marketing data that can be retrieved [here](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).

 - The first processing, that will be demoed in the first section of this document, consists in identifying the best prediction model, deploying it in Azure and consuming it from a local python script.
+For this last step, we perform an API call from a local python script to interact with the model endpoint.

 - The second processing consists in the setup of a complete pipeline totally driven by the Azure Python SDK.
-The corresponding Jupyter notebook (with the details of the execution steps) can be found in the starter files folder, shortcut [here](https://github.com/JCForszp/nd00333_AZMLND_C2/blob/master/starter_files/aml-pipelines-with-automated-machine-learning-step.ipynb) ).
+Azure provides three kind of pipelines: ML pipelines to automate all ML experiment steps, from the handling of the dataset to the publishing of the endpoint, the data factory pipeline that automates data prep, and the "Azure pipeline" that automates code & app orchestration (CD/CI).
+For this part of the project, we will define and run an ML pipeline using Azure Python SDK.
+The Jupyter notebook we used (with the details of the execution steps) can be found in the starter files folder, shortcut [here](https://github.com/JCForszp/nd00333_AZMLND_C2/blob/master/starter_files/aml-pipelines-with-automated-machine-learning-step.ipynb) ).

 The [starter_files](https://github.com/JCForszp/nd00333_AZMLND_C2/tree/master/starter_files) folder, in this repository, contains the list of all final versions of the files (data, scripts, shell files) needed to replicate all steps mentioned below.